 Step 1: Place a baking stone (two are recommended) in the oven.
 Baking stones are excellent at retaining heat, which is crucial when baking sourdough.
 Place one on the top and one on the bottom rack.

-Step 2: Preheat the oven at the highest temperature for an hour.
+Step 2: Preheat the oven to the highest temperature for an hour.
 I know it seems like a long time, but it’s the best way to ensure your sourdough will get the consistent heat it needs to be successful.

 Step 3: Score the sourdough and spray it liberally with water.
 Water is necessary to create steam inside the oven.
 You can also toss a few ice cubes into the stock pot or add an oven-safe bowl of water to the bottom of your oven.